HiPERCAM/hipercam/docs/commands.rst

 .. |ol-ltrans|   replace:: computes transforms to align frames
 .. |ol-makebias| replace:: combine a run to make a bias frame
 .. |ol-makedark| replace:: combine a run to make a dark frame
-.. |ol-makeflat| replace:: combine a list of frames into a flat
+.. |ol-makeflat| replace:: combine a set of frames into a flat
+.. |ol-makefringe| replace:: combine a set frames into a fringe map
 .. |ol-makemovie| replace:: makes stills for movies from a run
 .. |ol-mstats|   replace:: list stats of multiple frames from a run
 .. |ol-mul|      replace:: multiply two frames